-If you’ve been injured while on private property – whether it was another person’s home or commercial premises – you may be able to claim compensation to help you get back on your feet.
+If you've been seriously injured while on private property – whether it was another person’s home or commercial premises – you may be able to claim compensation to help you get your life back on track.

 Examples of private property include residential homes or business premises.
 This can be compared to public places such as parks, footpaths, beaches and national parks.

 When does a duty of care arise?When entering private property, it’s reasonable for you to expect not to be hurt or injured.
 This means in most circumstances, the duty of care will arise as soon as you enter.

 Who owes the duty of care?In most cases, the person who owns the property and the individual occupying it will both owe a duty of care to those who enter the premises.
 If you’re injured while visiting the property, one or both parties may be responsible depending on the circumstances of your accident.

 The responsibilities of a landlord differ to those of an occupier.
 A landlord’s duty of care includes the obligation to ensure the property is constructed free from defects and to avoid injury, damage or loss when undertaking maintenance or repairs.